jshttp/content-disposition/README.md

 res.setHeader('Content-Disposition', contentDisposition('∫ maths.pdf'))
 ```

+**note** HTTP headers are of the ISO-8859-1 character set.
+If you are writing this
+header through a means different from `setHeader` in Node.js, you'll want to specify
+the `'binary'` encoding in Node.js.

 #### Options

 `contentDisposition` accepts these properties in the options object.

 ##### fallback

-If the `filename` option is outside US-ASCII, then the file name is actually
+If the `filename` option is outside ISO-8859-1, then the file name is actually
 stored in a supplemental field for clients that support Unicode file names and
-a US-ASCII version of the file name is automatically generated.
+a ISO-8859-1 version of the file name is automatically generated.

-This specifies the US-ASCII file name to override the automatic generation or
+This specifies the ISO-8859-1 file name to override the automatic generation or
 disables the generation all together, defaults to `true`.

-  - A string will specify the US-ASCII file name to use in place of automatic
+  - A string will specify the ISO-8859-1 file name to use in place of automatic
     generation.
-  - `false` will disable including a US-ASCII file name and only include the
+  - `false` will disable including a ISO-8859-1 file name and only include the
-    Unicode version (unless the file name is already US-ASCII).
+    Unicode version (unless the file name is already ISO-8859-1).
-  - `true` will enable automatic generation if the file name is outside US-ASCII.
+  - `true` will enable automatic generation if the file name is outside ISO-8859-1.

-If the `filename` option is US-ASCII and this option is specified and has a
+If the `filename` option is ISO-8859-1 and this option is specified and has a
 different value, then the `filename` option is encoded in the extended field
-and this set as the fallback field, even though they are both US-ASCII.
+and this set as the fallback field, even though they are both ISO-8859-1.

 ##### type